Cordus-Luca/Matrix_Game/README.md

 # How to play

-Use the joystick to change the direction of the snake(UP, DOWN, LEFT, RIGHT).
+Use the joystick to change the direction of the snake(UP, DOWN, LEFT, RIGHT) and eat apples to gain points.
 Modulators:
   - Speed changes the speed of the snake.
 If not changed manually, it will gradually change as you progress further in the game.
   - If wall collision is turned ON, the snake will on longer be able to teleport from one side  of the matrix to the other.